-Nowadays, sports genre is becoming popular in the world of anime.
-Whether you are a hardcore sports enthusiast or not, watching a sports anime is simply fun, and more than that, it’s something that makes you sweat out as watching an actual battle sequence.
+Nowadays, sports genre is popular in the world of anime.
+Whether you are a hardcore sports enthusiast or not, watching sports anime is simply fun, and more than that, it’s something that makes you sweat out as watching an actual battle sequence.

-As sports anime becomes viral worldwide, many titles out there are getting a wide attention among fans as they give positive feedback and high star to these shows on various streaming sites.
-How many of you have read bunch of reviews on Haikyuu!! and Kuroko no Basket?
-How many fangirls are getting hyped of the anime Free! for presenting the sexiest guys?
-Fandoms are getting larger and larger and seem to dominate the large scale of the sports anime.
+As sports anime becomes viral worldwide, many titles out there are getting a wide attention among fans as they give positive feedback and high star to these shows in various streaming sites.
+How many of you have read a bunch of reviews on Haikyuu!! and Kuroko no Basket?
+How many fangirls get hyped of the anime Free! for presenting the sexiest guys?
+Fandoms are getting larger and larger and seem to dominate the large scale of sports anime.
 Don’t get me wrong.
 I’m not, in any way, disappointed.
 I am just amazed and I do watch these so-called “overrated” titles, too.

 A series related to baseball is quite a big hype for sports enthusiasts, however, Cross Game is something beyond the label.
 Aside from the baseball entity, the series solely focuses on the lighthearted interaction of the main leads which is quite the entertainment.
-Nevertheless, the sports element of the show manages to complement smoothly with the drama, romance and comedy aspect, in which, characters are well-presented as to their role beyond the world of baseball.
+Nevertheless, the sports element of the show manages to complement smoothly with the drama, romance and comedy aspect, in which, the characters are well-presented as to their roles beyond the world of baseball.
 Cross Game is a great sports anime that explores the daily life of a baseball enthusiast which is simply fun to watch.